 Best Places in Spello ~ Umbria

-The ancient hill town of Spello is firmly off the tourist trail, instead it bustles with locals.
-Tucked away down a cobbled street is Villa Buonanotte Barbanera, a 14th century villa owned by Andrea Falkner.
-She converted part of an old church into an oasis of luxury, beauty and style.
-Initially Andrea and her husband lived here themselves for many years, until they renovated an old silk-worm factory in Spello where they now live.
+The ancient hill town of Spello is firmly off the tourist trail, instead, it bustles with locals.
+Tucked away down a cobbled street is a 14th-century villa owned by Andrea Falkner.
+She converted part of an old church into an oasis of luxury, beauty, and style.
+Initially, Andrea and her husband lived here themselves for many years, until they renovated an old silk-worm factory in Spello where they now live.
 However, they couldn't quite let go of this unique property.
 It was a place that should be enjoyed by many, and this is how this hospitality adventure started with Buonanotte Barbanera.
 It now consists of a total of 5 different properties, all in Spello.
 The great thing is that you can rent one, some, or all of the properties.
-Which means you can go on holiday with your friends or family (2-20 people) and you will all be neighbours.
+This means you can go on holiday with your friends or family (2-20 people) and you will all be neighbors.
 Together and yet some privacy!

 Like a Local

 It's such a unique experience to “live” in this historic village and feel like a local.
 In the morning pop down to the bakery a few doors down, have a coffee standing at the bar, and feel like you are part of the community.
 At the same time, when you are "at home" you have a garden, pool, and unlimited view over the rolling hills of Umbria.
 I think this is the perfect combination of village & country living!

 1. Plinius No. 016: 6 Guests | 3 BR | 3 BR | Swimming pool | Garden | Fresco in bedroom!